Risk Factors Dashboard

 We may be held liable for the actions of our employees or contractors when on assignment.

-We may be exposed to liability for actions taken by our employees or contractors while on assignment, such as damages caused by their errors, misuse of client proprietary information or theft of client property.
+We may be exposed to liability for actions taken by our employees or contractors while on assignment, such as damage caused by their errors, misuse of client proprietary information or theft of client property.
 Due to the nature of our assignments, we cannot assure you that we will not be exposed to liability as a result of our employees or contractors being on assignment.
 Furthermore, our reputation may be damaged and our ability to generate business may be affected.

 To the extent that we perform services pursuant to fixed-price or incentive-based contracts, our cost of services may exceed our revenue on the contract.